 While the programs listed on this webpage are inclusive as to what the state of Wyoming has to offer, there are also senior care programs available on a national level.
 When looking for assistance with covering the cost of senior care, it is important one consider each and every option.
 To assist one in their search for the program that best fits one’s needs and circumstances, our free Resource Locator Tool has proved to be invaluable.

 Cost of Care Calculator

-Adult Day Care is another option for senior care.
-As of 2018, the average daily cost throughout the state of Wyoming ranges from $42 on the low end to $109 on the high end.
-Compared to the nationwide average of $71 / day, some areas have very affordable adult day care, while other areas have quite expensive daily rates.
-In the area of Cheyenne, the average daily cost is even higher than the high end of the statewide average at $123 / day.
+Adult day care is another option for senior care.
+As of 2019, the average daily cost throughout the state of Wyoming is $112.
+Compared to the nationwide average of $72 / day, this cost is extremely high.
+At the time of this writing, average daily costs by areas within Wyoming was not available.
+However, some areas have very affordable adult day care, while other areas have quite expensive daily rates.

 The Community Choices Home & Community Based Services Medicaid Waiver (CCW) provides services for elderly residents of Wyoming to enable them to continue to live at home, in the home of a relative, or in an assisted living facility, rather than require nursing home placement.
 Services may include adult day care, meal delivery, respite care, non-medical transportation, and more.
 This program has an In-Home Participant Directed Option, which allows individuals to hire and manage their own caregiver, including a family member.
 To learn more about benefits and eligibility requirements, click here.